hashicorp-forge/grove/docs/internals.rst

 ..
 Warning::

-   **Grove preferences duplicate records over missed records!**
+   **Grove preferences duplicate log entries over missed log entries!**

    As a result, duplicate data may occur where the upstream service uses inclusive range filtering.
 This is in order to prevent having to cache an identifier for every record ever seen, which would be expensive.

 As an example, Slack's Audit API uses a unix timestamp to as a way to filter which audit events should be returned.
-If and all known records were collected, the timestamp of the last record collected fetched would be stored in the cache, and considered the pointer.
+If and all known log entries were collected, the timestamp of the last record collected fetched would be stored in the cache, and considered the pointer.

 If no existing pointer is in the cache, the connector will provide an initial value which is appropriate for the application.
-When Grove next runs, only records generated since / after this pointer would be collected.
+When Grove next runs, only log entries generated since / after this pointer would be collected.

 .. image:: static/pointers.png
    :width: 384